 But if you’re not sure how long your tasks are going to take you, you want to track your time first.
 Cause you can plan your days better and more successfully if you know how long things and tasks take you, right?

 Write down how much time you spend on your tasks.
 You can write down when you started a task, how long it took you and if you got interrupted.
-Really get some insight in how your hours are filled.
+Really get some insight into how your hours are filled.

 Who and what deserves your time?